Making Treaty 7: Events

-Making Treaty 7 Cultural Festival, an annual festival to celebrate Indigenous creatives and art.
+Making Treaty 7 Cultural Festival is an annual festival to celebrate Indigenous creatives and art.
 It hosts a historic recreation of the signing of Treaty 7 and then carries on the narrative to present day experience.

 150 Acts of Reconciliation, before the 150th anniversary of Canada, members of Making Treaty 7 wrote a list of 150 actions that would allow for a greater understanding between cultures.

 Making Treaty 7 Vignettes, a compilation of scenes from Making Treaty 7 that express human rights issues experienced because of the ramifications faced by the Indigenous peoples of Treaty 7.

-Visual Arts, in September 2018, Making Treaty 7 hosted its first Visual Arts Exhibit showcasing pieces created by Indigenous artists.
+A visual arts exhibit was first held in September 2018, showcasing pieces created by Indigenous artists.
+The following year, Making Treaty 7 hosted another art exhibition, where "[m]any local indigenous artists were there to display and speak about their work to Calgarians".

 Theatre productions

-Kaahsinnoniks (Our Ancestors), a performance that revisits the signing of Treaty 7 with emphasis being put on the fundamental ideas that it proposed and the following up with the realities faced by the Indigenous nations that signed it.
+The 2018 production of Kaahsinnoniks (Our Ancestors) revisited the signing of Treaty 7 and emphasized the fundamental ideas that it proposed and followed up with the realities faced by the Indigenous nations that signed it.

-Kiitistsinnoniks (Our Mothers), an all-female performance that tells the stories of several Indigenous women both past and present and draws attention to the missing and murdered Indigenous women and girls around Canada.
+The 2018 production of Kiitistsinnoniks (Our Mothers) told stories of several Indigenous women both past and present.
+With an all-female cast and crew, Making Treaty 7 described this production as in solidarity with missing and murdered Indigenous women and girls around Canada.